Ben Uri Research Unit

 Biography

-Sculptor Peter Peri was born László Weisz on 13 June 1899 in Budapest, Austria-Hungary (now Hungary) to a proletarian Jewish family.
-Politicised from youth, in 1919 he enrolled at the Hungarian Soviet’s Proletarian Art Workshops.
-From 1919–20 he studied architecture in Budapest and Berlin, followed by a brief sojourn in Paris and Vienna.
+Sculptor Peter Laszlo Peri (né László Weisz) was born into a proletarian Jewish family in Budapest, Austria-Hungary (now Hungary) on 13 June 1899.
+As a teenager, he persuaded his family to change their name from Weisz to Peri.
+Politicised from youth, he enrolled at the Hungarian Soviet’s Proletarian Art Workshops in 1919.
+Subsequently, he studied in Budapest, followed by a brief period in Paris and Vienna.
 In 1921 he created his first abstract geometric reliefs and in 1922 held the first of two joint exhibitions with László Moholy-Nagy at Berlin's progressive Der Sturm Gallery.
-Peri contributed significantly to the development of Constructivism by challenging the concept of the flat surface, creating irregularly-shaped reliefs and opening new visual planes.
+From 1923 he studied architecture in Berlin.
+Peri contributed significantly to the development of Constructivism by challenging the concept of the flat surface, creating irregularly shaped reliefs and opening new visual planes.
 In 1924 he exhibited with Nell Walden and the architect Ludwig Hilberseimer, showing Constructivist artworks alongside his new Productivist/architectural works.
 In 1928, he signed the manifesto and statutes of the Association of Revolutionary Visual Artists of Germany (Asso), calling for a reinvigoration of proletarian culture.

 Related books